-‘Wellness’ Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story
+Infamous Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story

 “I don’t want forgiveness,” she told The Weekly.
 “I just think [speaking out] was the responsible thing to do.
 Above anything, I would like people to say, ‘Okay, she’s human.'”

-The interview didn’t reveal the explanations behind her deception as Ms Gibson didn’t divulge much information on why she lied to the public, aside from referring to a “troubled” childhood.
+The interview didn’t reveal the explanations behind her deception as Gibson didn’t divulge much information on why she lied to the public, aside from referring to a “troubled” childhood.

-Gibson also told Australian Women’s Weekly she was forced to care for her mother, whom she said suffered multiple sclerosis when she was just five-years-old.
+Gibson also told Australian Women’s Weekly that she was forced to care for her mother, whom she said suffered multiple sclerosis when she was just 5-years-old.

-Her mother since claimed the accusations as “rubbish,” adding that she had practically worked myself into an early grave to give that girl everything she wanted in life.”
+Her mother since claimed the accusations as “rubbish,” adding that she had “practically worked myself into an early grave to give that girl everything she wanted in life.”

 When pressed with more questions, Gibson was forced to justify her behavior.

-“If I don’t have an answer, then I will sort of theorise it myself and come up with one.
+“If I don’t have an answer, then I will sort of theorize it myself and come up with one.
 I think that’s an easy thing to often revert to if you don’t know what the answer is,” she said.

-Women’s Weekly then speculated that Belle Gibson might be suffering from a psychological condition called factitious disorder, in which a person deliberately seeks attention b y faking an illness, as previously reported by BBC.
+Women’s Weekly then speculated that Belle Gibson might be suffering from a psychological condition called factitious disorder, in which a person deliberately seeks attention by faking an illness, as previously reported by BBC.

-Two years ago Consumer Affairs Victoria (CAV) launched an investigation into the allegations made against Gibson.
-In June 2016, CAV brought the civil case against her and her company Inkerman Nominees.
+Two years ago, Consumer Affairs Victoria (CAV) launched an investigation into the allegations made against Gibson.
+In June, 2016, CAV brought the civil case against her and her company, Inkerman Nominees.

 Federal Court of Australia judge Debbie Mortimer has upheld “most but not all” of the allegations made against Gibson, following an investigation proving that the 25-year-old engaged in misleading and deceptive conduct.